asherameli/confine/README.md

 1. a text file that includes gene id and gene symbol of LCC.
 2. a png file that shows how the significance of LCC varies with P.value cut-off over LCC thresholds given by user.
+directory: Outputs are being generated at directory where the user is running python

 TO RUN: